DataBiosphere/terra-app-manager/CONTRIBUTING.md

 contributing to this repo.
-If you would like more information about the design and reasons "why" this repo is structured like it is, please continue reading in the [DESIGN.md](./DESIGN.md)-document located in this directory.
+If you would like more information about the design and reasons "why" this repo is structured like it is, please continue reading the [DESIGN.md](./DESIGN.md)-document located in this directory to get your bearings for the anatomy of the service and where the associated code lives.

 This document assumes you've completed the steps located in [Environment setup](./README.md#environment-setup) for how to `setup` and `run` the service.